d4rkeagle65/eagles-chatbot/README.md

     - When Maps Are Added/Moved to the Top of the Queue
     - When the Queue is Opened/Closed
     - Self-Repairs Inconsistances when !queue Command is Ran (Top 10 Songs Only)
+    - Added capability to !queue command for removing songs that have been at the top for a while and not played.
     - Flags Maps For Users that Left Chat
 - **Twitch User Tracking**
     - Last Active Timestamps